Rmkh77/spliting-a-string/README.md

 # basics of python
-#split a string and other operations
+#splitting a string and other operations